When You Want To Quit Drinking, But Can’t

 - If we feel brave, we want to stay feeling brave.

-I know that 13 points is an off-number, but honestly I had to stop myself from going on to the next number!
-I could go on, and on, and on, probably coming up with nearly 100 reasons why we want to drink–which is all based on our feelings!
+I know that 13 points is an off-number, but honestly I had to stop myself from going on to the next one!
+I could go on and on, probably coming up with 100 reasons why we drink, which is all based on our feelings!

 WE.
 WANT.
 TO.
 FEEL.
 DIFFERENT.